If you choose to personalise presentations for your sales meetings, then you will see higher interest, positive conversations and 20% more revenue.

 One of our companies in British Columbia, Canada, recently had the opportunity to present to Disney.
 The choice for the team; SaaSquatch, to entirely personalise presentations to Disney was taken swiftly, and across an 8-hour time zone difference, we produced the below with them in 2 days.

-SaaSquatch is a powerful referral marketing platform built to power programs like that of the Disney Vacation Club and does so for a range of global consumer brands such as Western Union and Comcast
+SaaSquatch is a powerful referral marketing platform built to power programs like that of the Disney Vacation Club and does so for a range of global consumer brands such as Western Union and Comcast.

 Why Spend Money and Time To Personalise Presentations

-recent study suggests many brands still rely on just basic personalisation.
+A recent study suggests many brands still rely on just basic personalisation.
 As a result, they fail to engage with an increasingly demanding audience.

 B2B marketers need to stay ahead of the curve by creating a personalised customer experience for potential clients.